-The most familiar audit to most people in business is the financial accounting audit, by which publicly traded companies employ external auditors to review published financial statements and issue an auditor's opinion.
+The most familiar audit to most people in business is the financial accounting audit, by which public companies hire external auditors to review the firm's financial statements and issue an auditor's opinion.
 The opinion gives the auditor's judgment whether or not the reports represent the organization's financial position fairly, are free from misleading statements or error, and conform to Generally Accepted Accounting Principles (GAAP).

-A positive opinion in this regard is a virtual requirement for acceptance of the financial statements by the investing public, by lending institutions, or regulatory bodies, e.g., the Securities and Exchange Commission in the United States.
-In financial accounting, the best possible result of an audit is the issuance of an Unqualified opinion, an affirmation that the auditor believes the statements meet the above objectives (see the encyclopedia entry Auditor's opinion for the different kinds of opinions possible).
+A positive opinion in this regard is a virtual requirement for acceptance of the financial statements by the investing public, by lending institutions, or regulatory bodies (e.g., the Securities and Exchange Commission in the United States).
+In financial accounting, the best possible result of an audit is the Unqualified opinion, which affirms that the auditor believes the statements meet the above objectives (see the encyclopedia entry Auditor's opinion for the different kinds of opinions possible).

-Audits of publicly traded companies in the United States are subject to rules established by the Public Company Accounting Oversight Board (PCAOB), a creation of the Sarbanes Oxley Act of 2002 (SOX).
-Under PCAOB rules, auditors are required to address all of the questions listed above, including the question of whether or not there are sufficient internal control and measurement capabilities to meet PCAOB standards (Auditing Standard No.5).
+Audits of public companies in the United States are subject to rules of the Public Company Accounting Oversight Board (PCAOB), a creation of the Sarbanes Oxley Act of 2002 (SOX).
+Under PCAOB rules, auditors must address all of the questions listed above, including the question of whether or not there are sufficient internal control and measurement capabilities to meet PCAOB standards (Auditing Standard No.5).

 In Canada, Canadian GAAP and standards are the responsibility of the Canadian Accounting Standards Board.
 There are accounting standards boards with similar names for Australia and New Zealand, with similar roles.

-Whereas audits by external auditors provide the assurance of independence and objectivity to those outside the audited organization, internal auditors can assure the company's own management that internal controls are working and sufficient to manage the organization efficiently, comply with taxation and other regulatory requirements, and meet external reporting requirements.
-As mentioned, internal auditors may in some cases be required to report directly to boards of directors or the corporate officers, in order to minimize the risk of management influence in reporting their opinions.
+Whereas audits by external auditors assure independence and objectivity to those outside the audited organization, internal auditors can assure the company's management that internal controls are working and sufficient to manage the organization efficiently, comply with taxation and other regulatory requirements, and meet external reporting requirements.
+As mentioned, internal auditors may in some cases be required to report directly to boards of directors or the corporate officers, to minimize the risk of management influence in reporting their opinions.